Groinkb/portfolio-project/README.md

 # portfolio-project
-Portfolio project with Franck Leger and Raphaël Schopffer
+Portfolio project with Franck Leger and Raphaël Schopfer